Maui > Activities > Surfing > Jaws

 Today was sunny and beautiful, but the mud was still very thick.
 This is a wet part of the island.
 We have 4×4 and could only make it 1/2 way, so we walked the rest.
 Slippahs broke, we slipped, and we got pretty filthy.

 The viewing area is private property.
 Depending on whether there’s an event, the road might be restricted.

-The only reason we mention all of this is because as we were walking back to our car, we had a family from Canada in front of us complaining about the experience.
-"I'm muddy, hot, exhausted and unimpressed."
+The only reason we mention all of this is that as we were walking back to our car, we had a family from Canada in front of us complaining about the experience.
+“I’m muddy, hot, exhausted, and unimpressed.”
 Unimpressed?
 Guys die in smaller waves than today!
-You just watched the heaviest sport on Earth?
+You just watched the heaviest sport on Earth!
 Anyway, they were not happy.
-The cliffs were crowded and tough to get a good view, so we would've all been happier if they hadn't come down as well.
+The cliffs were crowded and tough to get a good viewing spot, so we would’ve all been happier if they hadn’t come down as well.